-July was a busy month for Tech Events in Toronto.
+Each month, Toronto Tech Events have grown in size and engagement.
+July was particularly a busy month for Tech Events in Toronto.
 Major events that took place included TechWeek Toronto, OneEleven Tech Summer Social and HackerNest Toronto Tech Social.

 OneEleven – a community of data-driven startups threw their annual summer social, hosting some of North America’s brightest tech startups.
 What promised to be Toronto’s largest tech party did not disappoint.
 The social was attended and enjoyed by founders, funders, decision makers, industry and talent who gathered at the OneEleven Railyard (325 Front Street West) on Thursday July 27, 2017 to network, mingle and catch up with old friends.